What I learned writing a VS Code Webview extension

 Until then, I had no experience writing VS Code extensions other than watching Ben Awad create stories for VS Code and reporting bugs on GitHub for extensions I was using.

-I started reading the default documentation and generated my first extension using yo code
+I started reading the default documentation and generated my first extension using yo code.

 I already knew it was possible to display images, since there is a default image viewer included with VS Code.
 After looking at the source code of Diffchecker I could just make use of the CSS property: ` mix-blend-mode: difference;`.
 To do this I had to use WebViews and CustomEditors.

-I did not want to override the default behavior of displaying images so I decided to make my CustomEditor
+I did not want to override the default behavior of displaying images so I decided to make my CustomEditor optional, opening it only when the user explicitly says so.

-the user wants to compare, and a second image Uri
+My CustomDocument is basically just the base image Uri the user wants to compare, and a second image Uri to compare with.

-Communication to the WebView
+Communication to the WebView and back

-It is important to understand that the webview part of the extension is separate from the extension itself and has to communicate through message
+It is important to understand that the webview part of the extension is separate from the extension itself and has to communicate through message events.

 Use this to send messages to the webview: